 For small values of $\Pi_s$, meaning the perturbation caused by the surface buoyancy flux is small compared to the stabilizing background stratification, the quiescent, pure conduction state is stable.
 As we increase $\Pi_s$, this base state becomes linearly unstable, and LSA reveals two eigenmodes at critical $\Pi_s$ values, shown in Figure \ref{fig:eigenmodes}.
 The imaginary part of the eigenvalue of both modes is zero, indicating they are non-oscillatory.

-The vorticity field and streamlines for the first eigenmode, displayed in Figure \ref{fig:eigenmodes}a, shows that it consists of one large circulation in the center alongside smaller, counter-rotating corner vortices.
-The buoyancy profile, shown in Figure \ref{fig:eigenmodes}b, depicts how the central circulation advects heat away from the hot bottom walls and how the colder fluid near the top wall recirculates down towards the surface.
+The vorticity field and streamlines for the first eigenmode, displayed in Figure \ref{fig:eigenmodes}(a), shows that it consists of one large circulation in the center alongside smaller, counter-rotating corner vortices.
+The buoyancy profile, shown in Figure \ref{fig:eigenmodes}(b), depicts how the central circulation advects heat away from the hot bottom walls and how the colder fluid near the top wall recirculates down towards the surface.
 For these reasons, we refer to this eigenmode as the central-circulation eigenmode.
-An examination of the velocity and buoyancy field of this eigenmode reveals that it satisfies the symmetry of reflection about the $y$ axis for the linearized N-S equations.
+An examination of the velocity and buoyancy field of the central-circulation eigenmode reveals that it satisfies the symmetry of reflection about the $y$ axis for the linearized N-S equations.
 Specifically, this can be defined by the transformation $\mathcal{C}_1$:

 The central-circulation eigenmode is invariant under this transformation, and thus we refer to it as symmetric with respect to this transformation, or $\mathcal{C}_1$-symmetric in short.
-However, it should be noted that while the linearized N-S equations are invariant under this transformation, this is not true of the full N-S equations due to the nonlinear convective terms, and this fact will have implications on the nonlinear evolution of the eigenmode.
+However, we note that while the linearized N-S equations are invariant under this transformation, the full N-S equations are not invariant due to the nonlinear advection terms, and therefore this symmetry must be broken in the nonlinear evolution of the eigenmode.